nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

 Setting up to use the Micrometer adapter
 --------------------------------------------------
-In order to collect metrics in Micrometer, need to create a class called `Registry (external site, in English) <https://micrometer.io/docs/concepts#_registry>`_ .
+In order to collect metrics in Micrometer, need to create a class called `Registry (external site) <https://micrometer.io/docs/concepts#_registry>`_ .
 This adapter provides a :java:extdoc:`ComponentFactory<nablarch.core.repository.di.ComponentFactory>` to register this registry in the System Repository.

-In this section,  describe how to set up :java:extdoc:`LoggingMeterRegistryFactory<nablarch.integration.micrometer.logging.LoggingMeterRegistryFactory>` as an example, registering `LoggingMeterRegistry (external site, English)`_ as a component.
+In this section,  describe how to set up :java:extdoc:`LoggingMeterRegistryFactory<nablarch.integration.micrometer.logging.LoggingMeterRegistryFactory>` as an example, registering `LoggingMeterRegistry (external site)`_ as a component.

 .. tip::

-  `LoggingMeterRegistry (external site, English)`_ provides the feature to log metrics using SLF4J or Java Util Logging.
+  `LoggingMeterRegistry (external site)`_ provides the feature to log metrics using SLF4J or Java Util Logging.
   When no specific configuration is made, metrics are output to standard output using Java Util Logging, which is useful for a quick behavior check.

   Other registries require a lot of work to prepare the services to be federated and to create an implementation to output the collected metrics.
-  For this reason, we have used `LoggingMeterRegistry (external site, English)`_ , which is the easiest to behavior check.
+  For this reason, we have used `LoggingMeterRegistry (external site)`_ , which is the easiest to behavior check.

 In this example, use `Web application Example (external site) <https://github.com/nablarch/nablarch-example-web>`_ as the base application.